ahmad-alkadri/ahmad-alkadri.github.io/content/posts/zig-how-to-send-get-request.md

 up.
 If it helps someone else who's running Zig 0.15.2 and just wants a working example, even better.

-I originally used the GitHub API, but the unauthenticated requests-per-hour limit (which apparently also inconsistent; like some people said it was 60 rph but I got rate-limited far, far below that!) made testing annoying.
+I originally used the GitHub API, but the unauthenticated requests-per-hour limit (which is apparently inconsistent--some people say it's 60 rph, but I got rate-limited far, far below that!) made testing annoying.
-I switched to the PokeAPI instead: it's public, has simple JSON, and doesn't require tokens, and seemingly (so far) I haven't hit any rate limit yet.
+I switched to the PokeAPI instead: it's public, has simple JSON, and doesn't require tokens.
+So far, I haven't hit any rate limits either.
+(Thank you PokeAPI!!)

 ---